oslabs-beta/Prism/DEV_README.md

 # Possible Directions for Future Work

-## State management
+## State management and Database Optimization
+Proper authentication and caching would increase security and enhance the user experience.
+This will require more comprehensive state management and a close look at what might be best to save in order to persist between reloads.

 ## Customizable dashboards ( positioning, resizing )
-It would make for an even better UI if users were able to freely resize and move dashboards in a way that would save in state (possibly persist through the database).
+It would make for an even better UX if users were able to freely resize and move dashboards in a way that would save in state (possibly persist through the database).

 ## Inter-Cluster Views